Pomatocalpa marsupiale: Description

 Pomatocalpa marsupiale is an epiphytic or lithophytic herb forming large clumps with a branched main stem, 200-500 mm long and thick roots.
 There are many leathery, channelled yellowish green leaves, 150-300 mm long and 40-50 mm wide with their bases obscuring the stem.

 Between fifteen and twenty green flowers, 12-15 mm long and wide are borne on each branch of a flowering stem 200-450 mm long.
 The sepals and petals spread widely apart from each other.
 The sepals are 6-8 mm long, about 3 mm wide and the petals are 5-6 mm long and about 2 mm wide.
 The labellum is cream-coloured or yellowish, 4-5 mm long, 3-4 mm wide with three lobes.
 The side lobes curve forwards and the middle lobe is short, thick and fleshy with a pear-shaped spur about 4 mm long.
 Flowering occurs from November to May.

-The branched bladder orchid is differentiated from the other Australian Pomatocalpa species, P. macphersonii (blotched bladder orchid), by its taller, upright stems, larger leaves, crowded flowers, flower color, and bloom time.
+Branched bladder orchid is differentiated from the other Australian Pomatocalpa species, P. macphersonii (blotched bladder orchid), by its taller, upright stems, larger leaves, crowded flowers, flower color, and bloom time.

 Taxonomy and naming

-The branched bladder orchid was first formally described in 1889 by Friedrich Kraenzlin as Cleisostoma marsupiale.
+Branched bladder orchid was first formally described in 1889 by Friedrich Kraenzlin as Cleisostoma marsupiale.
 He published the description in Die Flora von Kaiser Wilhelms Land.
 In 1912 Johannes Jacobus Smith changed the name to Pomatocalpa marsupiale.
 The specific epithet (marsupiale) is derived from the Latin word marsupium meaning "pouch", "bag" or "purse".